splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 Manual instrumentation might introduce inefficiencies that increase agent overhead.
 For example, using ``@WithSpan`` on every method results in a high span volume, which in turn increases noise in the data and consumes more system resources.

-Provide more resources to the Collector
+Provision adequate resources
 ----------------------------------------------------------------

-If the instrumented application is on the same host as the Splunk Distribution of OpenTelemetry Collector, consider providing sufficient resources to the Collector and change its configuration settings.
+Make sure to provision enough resources for your instrumentation and for the Collector.
+The amount of resources such as memory or disk depend on your application architecture and needs.
+For example, a common setup is to run the instrumented application on the same host as the Splunk Distribution of OpenTelemetry Collector.
+In that case, consider providing sufficient resources to the Collector and change its configuration settings.
 See :ref:`otel-sizing`.

 .. _java-overhead-constraints: